janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 ![[Verification-Validation.png]]

 [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280#page-71) describes the algorithm for validating certificates, certification path and certification policies.
 This gives an answer to the following questions
-- Is a certificate signed by a recognized trust anchor (is the certification path rooted ina trusted CA)
+- Is a certificate signed by a recognized trust anchor (is the certification path rooted in a trusted CA)
 - Can the digital signature on the certificate be properly verified?
 - Is the certificate within its established validity period?
 - Has the certificate not been revoked?